 For these you'll probably want to get a professional in to fix it.
 But, depending on the price of your dishwasher, you may just think its easier and cheaper to buy a replacement.

 How we calculate the best and worst brands

 Which? has a wealth of information on Britain's favourite brands.
 Every year we ask Which? members to tell us about the home appliances they own – from how likely they would be to recommend a brand, to how reliable the products are once they get them home.

 This year 7,917 Which? members told us about more than 25,000 individual products.
 We calculate a brand's estimated lifetime and its customer score based on the results of our annual survey.

 Our surveys, combined with our extensive lab tests, mean we can recommend the best dishwashers you should buy.

 Head to our dishwasher reviews

 Know which dishwasher brand you want?
-Use the link to go straight to our reviews and find your ideal model:
+Use the link to go straight to our reviews and find your ideal model for each brand: